mrismanaziz/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.